Tianxiang-C/ctx/content/en/slides/22-09-06-evo-lead/index.md

 ---

 3. To what extent do you think the ovulatory effect could affect extramarital affairs?
+- A combination of evolutionary and biosocial perspectives?

 ---

 4. Are there other moderators or correlates that could be associated with or affect the relationship between fertility and desire for the variety of mating, especially in the Chinese context?
+- Features of the environment, Features of the current partner / relationship, etc.

 ---

 5. Are there any other sex differences in mate choice?
 Do you know any cultural differences in mate choice between different sexes?
+- Finacial prospects, physical attractiveness, etc.

 ---